tdfranklin/newtons-apple/README.md

 I will try to keep an updated list here of features I plan to implement in this CLI.

-1. Set default lifecycle methods included when creating component.
-2. Add custom methods to be included in component creation.
+1. Add custom methods to be included in component creation.
-3. Redux support (create boilerplate code for projects that use Redux).
+2. Redux support (create boilerplate code for projects that use Redux).
-4. Add default file structure support so command can be run from home directory and create files in correct location.
+3. Add default file structure support so command can be run from home directory and create files in correct location.